 Bulbils are easily spread by wind and partly with animals.
 Some dispersal of rhizome fragments is possible.

-The viviparous plants of Poa arctica and P. pratensis are readily distinguished from the seminiferous plants of the same species by producing bulbils instead of fruits, and the entire group of P. arctica–pratensis (seminiferous and viviparous alike) differs from all other Svalbard Poa by branching outside the leaf sheaths (extravaginal), producing horizontal rhizome branches of various length.
+The viviparous plants often assigned of Poa arctica and P. alpigena are readily distinguished from the seminiferous plants of the same species by producing bulbils instead of fruits, and the entire group of P. arctica–pratensis (seminiferous and viviparous alike) differs from all other Svalbard Poa by branching outside the leaf sheaths (extravaginal), producing horizontal rhizome branches of various length.

 Viviparous Poa arctica/pratensis is as common and widespread as its seminiferous counterparts and occurs in both stable and unstable vegetation covers, in meadows, heaths, moist tundra, bird cliff vegetation, and also on very open ground, sometimes as the sole vascular plant species (e.g., in boulder screes).
 It is also largely indifferent as to soil moisture, ranging from the tussock level in mires and moderately soaked sediment plains to dry ridges and screes, but with its main occurrences in moist to moderately dry sites.
 Some of the viviparous plants are very strong competitors and take over the dominance, especially in fertilized sites, e.g., bird cliff meadows.
 They are largely indifferent as to soil reaction (pH), present on both acidic and basic substrates.

-Outside Svalbard, viviparous forms of Poa arctica and/or P. pratensis seem to be rarities even if some bulbil-reproducing species or races are described as closely related to one or the other.
+Outside Svalbard, viviparous forms of Poa arctica and/or the P. pratensis group seem to be rarities even if some bulbil-reproducing species or races are described as closely related to one or the other.
 In Scandinavia, there may be some single bulbil-reproducing plants here and there, but only P. lindebergii Tzvelev in the Dovrefjell mountains in S Norway is a regular, viviparous species or race with a range.
-Its affinity is not clear, perhaps most closely related to P. arctica.
-In Greenland and arctic Canada, the only bulbil-reproducing Poa is P. pratensis ssp. colpodea.
+Its affinity is not clear, but has been suggested as developed from a hybrid P. arctica x P. flexuosa (see Elven et al. 2022).
+In Greenland and arctic Canada, the only bulbil-reproducing Poa is P. colpodea.
 The situation in the Russian arctic is less clear, but we suspect that the pattern in Svalbard may be repeated in some of the islands in European Russia and perhaps east to Taimyr, probably not farther east.
-In E Siberia, the bulbil-reproducing Poa is, again, ssp. colpodea.
+In E Siberia, the bulbil-reproducing Poa is, again, P. colpodea.

 Alsos, I.G., Müller, E. & Eidesen, P.B.
 2013.
 Germinating seeds or bulbils in 87 of 113 tested Arctic species indicate potential for ex situ seed bank storage. – Polar Biology 36: 819–830.
 Doi 10.1007/s00300-013-1307-7.